 Since they started using Salesforce, Fireclay’s business has more than tripled.
 Wanting to build on that success Edelson decided it was time to start marketing and selling directly to consumers.
 “We realized that we have such a great back end system with Salesforce that we could sell better ourselves,” he explains.

 Fireclay uses Salesforce Pardot for lead nurturing and scoring to attract new customers.
 An updated, more consumer-focused web site features a gallery of projects designed to provide inspiration by room or product.
-Custom apps, built on App Cloud, manage the ordering process and help provide a winning customer experience.
+Custom apps, built on Salesforce Platform, manage the ordering process and help provide a winning customer experience.
 “It’s fast and easy for us to build apps ourselves,” says Edelson.
 “We’re always trying to push the customization envelope.”

 “Our competitors require customers to give their credit card numbers over the phone,” says Edelson.
 “We can take payment options on our Salesforce page.
 And, as orders go thru our process we ping customers with different stages of their custom order, making the experience real time.
 Salesforce helps us take advantage of every opportunity to build a closer relationship.”